banner

 }

-When you create a Handler, it will obtain the Looper through the current thread in the Handler constructor
+When you create a Handler, it will obtain the Looper through the current thread during the Handler construction

 // Handler